anoma/namada/documentation/dev/src/specs/ledger.md

 ### Mempool

-When a request to add a transaction to the mempool is received, it will only be added it's a [`Tx` encoded with proto3](./encoding.md#transactions).
+When a request to add a transaction to the mempool is received, it will only be added if it's a [`Tx` encoded with proto3](./encoding.md#transactions).

 ### Outer transaction processing